Seneca Nation of Indians: Relationship with non-Seneca

 Mary Jemison was the daughter of an Irish family who had settled in Pennsylvania.
-She was taken prisoner by Shawnee Indians during the French-and-Indian War.
+She was taken prisoner by the Shawnee during the French and Indian War.

 Historical accounts recorded by Dr. James Seaver indicate that Jemison was adopted by a Seneca tribe and became assimilated.
 In her lifetime she married two Seneca men, and raised their children in the Seneca culture.

 She was known to act as a liaison between her adopted Seneca Nation and the Old World-American settlers, particularly in regards to treaty agreements.

-In 1995, the Seneca Nation of Indians sent a trade mission to Egypt in hopes of encouraging trade between the Iroquois nation and the northeast African country.
+In 1995, the Seneca Nation of Indians sent a trade mission to Egypt in hopes of encouraging trade between the Haudenosaunee nation and the northeast African country.
 Seneca leaders also meet with OAPEC representatives to discuss a possible trade deal whereby the nation would trade agricultural commodities for Egyptian refined gasoline.

 The nation claims authority to banish non-Seneca individuals from tribal lands; it has historically used this power in only rare circumstances, such as a December 2016 incident in which six non-natives were banished from the nation's territories, two of whom were banned for traffic violations and the other four for drug possession.